 - Risk assessment: This testing involves the analysis of security risks observed in the organisation.
 Risks are classified as low, medium and high.
 This testing recommends controls and measures to reduce the risk.

 - Security auditing: This is an internal inspection of applications and operating systems for security flaws.
 An audit can also be done via line by line inspection of code.

 - Ethical hacking: It's hacking an organisation software systems.
-Unlike malicious hackers, who steal for their own gains, the intent is to expose security flaws in the system.
+According to ethical hacking courses, unlike malicious hackers, who steal for their own gains, the intent is to expose security flaws in the system.

 - Posture assessment: This combines security scanning, ethical hacking and risk assessments to show an overall security posture of an organisation.

 How to perform security testing

 It is always agreed, that cost will be more if we postpone security testing after software implementation phase or after deployment.
 So, it is necessary to involve security testing in the SDLC life cycle in the earlier phases using security testing test cases.